User’s Guide to CGNS#

 The method for recording mismatched (patched) or overset connectivity information is described in the SIDS document.
 However, note that in such cases the use of CellListDonor (along with InterpolantsDonor) implies the specification of cell center indices on the donor side (these would correspond to element numbers in unstructured zones).
 The InterpolantsDonor information consists of real-valued interpolants.

-This section gives several unstructured grid examples.
-The user should already be familiar with the information covered in the previous section, which gives structured grid examples.
-Because much of the organization of the CGNS files is identical for both grid types, many of the ideas covered in the structured grid section are not repeated again here.
+This section provides several unstructured grid examples.
+The user should already be familiar with the information covered in the previous section, which provides structured grid examples.
+Because the organization of the CGNS files is identical for both grid types, many of the ideas covered in the structured grid section are not repeated here.

 This example uses the exact single-zone grid shown earlier.
-However, it is now written as an unstructured grid, which is made up of a series of 6-sided elements (cubes in this case).
-A FORTRAN code segment that uses API calls to write this grid to a CGNS file called grid.cgns is shown here (note that it does not matter how the nodes are ordered in an unstructured zone, but in this example they are ordered sequentially for simplicity of presentation):
+However, it is now written as an unstructured grid comprising a series of 6-sided elements (cubes in this case).
+A FORTRAN code segment that uses API calls to write this grid to a CGNS file called grid.cgns is shown here (note that it does not matter how the nodes are ordered in an unstructured zone, but in this example, they are ordered sequentially for simplicity of presentation):

 !
 WRITE X, Y, Z GRID POINTS TO CGNS FILE